 In Apache ActiveMQ Artemis, these destinations are mapped to addresses and queues.
-When a Stomp client sends a message (using a send frame), the specified destination is mapped to an address.
-When a Stomp client subscribes (or unsubscribes) for a destination (using a subscribe or UNSUBSCRIBE frame), the destination is mapped to an Apache ActiveMQ Artemis queue.
+When a Stomp client sends a message (using a SEND frame), the specified destination is mapped to an address.
+When a Stomp client subscribes (or unsubscribes) for a destination (using a SUBSCRIBE or UNSUBSCRIBE frame), the destination is mapped to an Apache ActiveMQ Artemis queue.

-STOMP and connection-ttl
+STOMP heart-beating and connection-ttl

 Well behaved STOMP clients will always send a DISCONNECT frame before closing their connections.
 In this case the server will clear up any server side resources such as sessions and consumers synchronously.
 However if STOMP clients exit without sending a DISCONNECT frame or if they crash the server will have no way of knowing immediately whether the client is still alive or not.
 STOMP connections therefore default to a connection-ttl value of 1 minute (see chapter on connection-ttl for more information.
-This value can be overridden using connection-ttl-override.

-If you need a specific connectionTtl for your stomp connections without affecting the connectionTtlOverride setting, you can configure your stomp acceptor with the "connectionTtl" property, which is used to set the ttl for connections that are created from that acceptor.
+This value can be overridden using the connection-ttl-override property or if you need a specific connectionTtl for your stomp connections without affecting the broker-wide connection-ttl-override setting, you can configure your stomp acceptor with the "connectionTtl" property, which is used to set the ttl for connections that are created from that acceptor.
 For example:

-<acceptor name="stomp-acceptor">tcp://localhost:61613?protocols=STOMP;connectionTtl=20000</acceptor>
+<acceptor name="stomp-acceptor">tcp://localhost:61613?protocols=STOMP;connectionTt l=20000</acceptor>

-The above configuration will make sure that any stomp connection that is created from that acceptor will have its connection-ttl set to 20 seconds.
+The above configuration will make sure that any Stomp connection that is created from that acceptor and does not include a heart-beat header or disables client-to-server heart-beats by specifying a o value will have its connection-ttl set to 20 seconds.
+The connectionTtl set on an acceptor will take precedence over connection-ttl-override.
+The default connectionTtl is 60,000 milliseconds.